yidilozdemir/PettingZoo-Haptic-Waterworld/README.md

 - Satiety reward: Small reward for satiety values; Since satiety is capped in the system (max_satiety) there is no penalty for too high
 - Arousal penalty: To discourage too high or too low arousal levels

+#### Relationship between concepts and emerging behaviour

+Satiety and arousal:

+When satiety increases (during eating), it causes a short-term increase in arousal.
+When satiety is low (high hunger), it causes a gradual increase in arousal over time.
+When arousal is high, it causes a faster decay rate in satiety resulting in lower satiety.

+This creates an interesting dynamic:
+Eating (increasing satiety) gives a quick boost to arousal.
+Being hungry (low satiety) slowly increases arousal over time.
+This system models both the immediate stimulation from eating and the growing agitation from prolonged hunger.
+The balance between these effects, along with the social modulation and other factors, contributes to the complex behavior of the agents in your simulation.

+Eating and satiety:

+Eating increases satiety if the agent's satiety is below the maximum value

+Eating and arousal:

+Eating is a social activity in this simulation.
+It requires multiple pursuers to be in close proximity to the food source, thus the arousal gets affected in two main ways; a) The act of eating (increasing satiety) b) The social contact with other pursuers (through haptic modulation)

+This creates a more complex dynamic where:
+Hungry pursuers need to not only find food but also coordinate with other pursuers to actually consume it.
+The act of eating inherently involves social interaction, which affects arousal through both food consumption and social modulation.
+The arousal changes from eating and social contact happen simultaneously, potentially amplifying or dampening each other's effects.

+Social contact and arousal-satiety:

+Causal chains become harder to trace due to the complex nature, and we aim to investigate and reason with this in our simulation:
+Social contact pulls the arousal of the agents in contact to the average of the group (average mode) In this scenario, after a contact, based on whether agent's arousal rate got higher or lower, different behaviours can emerge:
+1. Agent's arousal rate increases after contact -> lower satiety -> less rewards/agents might be encouraged seek more rewards while arousal increases, is penalised -> to decrease/modulate arousal social contact can happen or food might be preferred at the expense of arousal penalty, entering a fast satiety decay/food eating cyclic behaviour
+2. Agent's arousal rate decreases after contact -> higher satiety -> more rewards recieved -> which can encourage more haptic contact

+Social eating mechanic adds another layer of complexity to the system, potentially leading to interesting emergent behaviors like:

+Pursuers clustering around food sources
+Coordination or competition between pursuers for eating opportunities Complex arousal dynamics due to the combination of eating and social effects

 #### The code for this environment